AF Gason Pty Ltd is proudly building on the product foundation created by Chris Grow Engineering.

 Single rotor VHD slashers become the machine of choice for Government departments involved with maintenance within National Parks and roadside slashing requirements.

-Current comprehensive range of flat deck and winged orchard mowers completed to Gason engineering and manufacture standards and released to the market.
+Current comprehensive range of flat deck and winged orchard mowers completed to Gason engineering and manufacturing standards and released to the market.

 Proper Topper design updated to meet the requirements of industry standard “Slashers - A guide on health and safety standards - February 2011”.
 12 month trialing of the 35ft Cotton Mulcher proves successful in all areas of performance, build strength and field results.

-A.F.
-Gason acquire the intellectual rights to Chris Grow Engineering mowers and slashers.
+AF Gason Pty Ltd acquire the intellectual rights to Chris Grow Engineering mowers and slashers.
 Gason engineers commence updating designs and investing in manufacturing jigs and tools.
 Cropper Toppers are the first product to be fully built at Ararat for the Australian market.

 A reminder of the Chris Grow Engineering history follows: